File Management Commands

 -

-— Remove a Directory with Contents- Usage:
+rmdir /s— Remove a Directory with Contents- Usage:

-rmdir /s folder_name
+rmdir /s folder_name - Example:

-- What it does: Deletes the directory
+rmdir /s MyFolder - What it does: Deletes the directory

-along with all its files and subfolders.
+MyFolderalong with all its files and subfolders.
 You’ll be prompted to confirm.

 - Usage: